MakePrisms/boardwalkcash/README.md

 - Hooks: Custom React hooks for managing state and side effects, ensuring optimal performance and code reusability.

 ### Backend
-- API Endpoints: RESTful API endpoints facilitating wallet operations such as balance inquiries, transaction history, and fund transfers.
+- API Endpoints: RESTful API endpoints facilitating mint operations such as paying invoices, creating invoices, and checking/exchanging proofs with the mint.
 - Database: PostgreSQL database, managed using Prisma ORM, ensuring efficient data handling and integrity.
-- Authentication: Secure user authentication mechanisms for protecting user data and transactions.

 ### Docker Integration
 - Docker Containers: Containerization of the frontend and database for consistent development and deployment environments.